African All Stars Transfer News & Rumours: Crystal Palace close to signing Nigeria’s Olise

 The 30-year-old has spent the majority of his career in Italy with stints at Inter Milan, Parma and Torino.

-His only spell outside Italy came in the 2018-19 when he spent the second-half of the season on loan in the Turkish Super League with Alanyaspor.
+His only spell outside Italy came in the 2018-19 season when he spent the second half of the season on loan in the Turkish Super League with Alanyaspor.

 Arsenal agree £18m deal for Sambi Lokonga

-Arsenal have agreed an £18 million deal for Anderlecht midfielder Albert Sambi Lokonga, according to Football London .
+Arsenal have agreed to an £18 million deal for Anderlecht midfielder Albert Sambi Lokonga, according to Football London.

 The 21-year-old, who is a brother to DR Congo's Paul-Jose M'Poku, caught the attention of Mikel Arteta's side after he made 37 appearances in all competitions with three goals to his name.